FLClab/TA-GAN/README.md

 <a id="training"></a>
 ### Training

 Everything needed to reproduce the results published in "Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy" is made available.
 The datasets can be downloaded here: https://s3.valeria.science/flclab-tagan/index.html.
 After downloading the datasets, run the following lines to train the model on one of the datasets provided.
 Note that the optimal hyperparameters are defined as default values for each model. **If you don't have access to a gpu, add the parameter ```--gpu_ids=-1```.
-If the only version of Python installed on your system is 3.x, use ```python``` instead of ```python3```.**
+If the only version of Python installed on your system is 3.x, use ```python``` instead of ```python3```.** Training times were computed on a GeForce RTX 2080 GPU.

 **Axonal F-actin** (RAM required with default parameters: 3680 MiB; Training time with default parameters: 2 hours (7 seconds/epoch).)
 ```